PraveenRajeshSingh/Smart-Contact-Manager/README.md

    5. Responsive design: The application is designed to be responsive and compatible with different screen sizes.

-The frontend of the application is built using Html, Css, Javascript, Thymeleaf, Bootstrap,TinyMCE.
+The frontend of the application is built using Html, Css, Thymeleaf.
 The backend is built using java and spring boot and MySQL for data storage.

-The Contact-Manager project is a good example of a full-stack web application with user authentication and CRUD functionality, and it can be used as a starting point for building more complex applications.
+The Smart-Contact-Manager project is a good example of a full-stack web application with user authentication and CRUD functionality, and it can be used as a starting point for building more complex applications.